schochastics/academicons/README.md

 # Academicons Extension for Quarto

 This extension provides support for [academicons](https://jpswalsh.github.io/academicons/).
-Icons can be used in both HTML (via [Font Awesome 6 Free](https://fontawesome.com/search?m=fre
+Icons can be used in HTML documents only.

 ## Installing